boscoh/pdbremix/readme.md

 #### Testing Vectors and Transforms

-Finally, we introduce functions to test similarity for vectors and transforms as floats are not exact and require tolerance for comparison:
+As vectors are built of floats, comparison functions are needed to test for equality within limits:

 	is_similar_mag(a, b, small=0.0001)
 	is_similar_matrix(a, b, small=0.0001)
 	is_similar_vector(a, b, small=0.0001)

-And a bunch of random geometric object generators, used for testing:
+These functions provide random generators, useful for testing:

 	random_mag() # random positive float from [0, 90]()
 	random_real() # random float from [-90, 90]()